Italian leather handbags, leather purses, best leather shoulder bags, handmade leather backpack, exclusive leather bags

 About Our Leather Products

 Tuscany has a reputation of producing some of the best high quality Italian leather handbags in the world.
-Our genuine Italian leather handbags, purses, Italian leather shoulder bags and italian leather backpack purses are handmade in Tuscany and are available in a wide range of exciting, modern and traditional styles.
+Our genuine Italian leather handbags, purses, Italian leather shoulder bags, italian leather backpack purses and exclusive leather bags are handmade in Tuscany and are available in a wide range of exciting, modern and traditional styles.

 The genuine leather handbags and handmade shoulder bags in our 'Classic' collection are named after famous Italian composers and have been selected for their 'Classic' elegance.

-The Tuscany leather purses in our 'Sea' collection have more of a vacation feel about them.
+The Tuscany leather purses in our 'Coastal' collection have more of a vacation feel about them.
 They reflect the colours of the Mediterranean and are named after some of Italy's famous holiday islands.

 'Vivaldi' Shoulder Bag

-The high quality, Italian leather backpack purses in our 'Countryside' collection are more casual, 'multi-purpose and practical.
+The high quality, Italian leather backpack purses in our 'Tree' collection are more casual, 'multi-purpose and practical.
 They reflect the colours and character of the Italian countryside and have been named after trees.

-The range of Tuscan leather handbags featured in our 'Romantic' collection are a celebration of charm, elegance and femininity.
+The range of Tuscan leather handbags featured in our 'Flowers' collection are a celebration of charm, elegance and femininity.

-The carefully selected range of Italian leather handbags featured in our 'Stylish' collection epitomise class, good taste and sophistication.
+The carefully selected range of Italian leather handbags featured in our 'Prestige' collection epitomise class, good taste and sophistication.

 All of the bags have been produced in Tuscany to the same high standard.
 The leather is of the highest quality as is the stitching and overall standard of workmanship.
 All of these handmade products testify that the historic skills of Italian leather craftsmanship can still be found in Tuscany.